 - If you are hiking the Huayhuash (pronounced why-wash – sort of appropriate for a multi-day hike, no?) independently, the amount of time needed to complete the circuit can vary considerably from person to person.
-Factors such as pack weight, high altitude experience, fitness and side trips all need to be taken into account when estimating how long it’s going to take you.
+Factors such as pack weight, high altitude experience, fitness, acclimatization and side trips, all need to be taken into account when estimating how long it’s going to take you.
 For more details, see the FAQ section.

 Start / Finish:

 - I started and finished in the village of Llamac.